diaa/apg-workshop/_entries/05-01-01-monitoring-hard-way.md

 Type the x.x.x.x ip address to your favorite browser at the line prometheus-grafana.
 This ip address is the public interface of grafana service which we are going to look the dashboards.
 ![Grafana](../media/postgresql-monitoring-grafana.png)

 We need prometheus exporter to collect our metrics.
-To install prometheus expoter to your kubernetes installation use prometheus-postgresql-expoter.yaml in the code folder.
+To install prometheus exporter to your kubernetes installation use prometheus-postgresql-exporter.yaml in the code folder.
 Please replace the variables in the yaml file
 ```yaml
         env:
         - name: DATA_SOURCE_URI